 For example, there is a set class for boolean

-values called BooleanDirectSet.
-The value
+values called BooleanDirectSet

 of such a class is questionable and I felt quite silly